 Best Time to Buy Meta Shares

 1. Regular investments: Put in a fixed amount of money often to reduce the effect of market changes.
-This way, you’ll buy more shares when prices are low and fewer when high, which lowers your average cost per share.
+This way, you’ll buy more shares when prices are low and fewer when prices are high, which lowers your average cost per share.
 For example, invest £100 in Meta shares each month, no matter if the price goes up or down.

 1. Focus on long-term growth: Don’t try to guess the market.
 Instead, concentrate on Meta’s future growth.
 Look at the company’s finances, market trends, and new products.
 Keep an eye out for important news from the company, like earnings reports or changes in leadership.